rodrigobalazs/springboot-graphql/README.md

 # springboot-graphql

 ## Spring Boot GraphQL API
-This repository contains an Spring Boot 'Store Application' which expose a GraphQL API with some endpoints related to Products management.
+This repository contains an Spring Boot 'Store Application' which expose a GraphQL API with Queries and Mutations used to manage operations related to the Store´s Products.

 ### 🔧 Technology Stack